-When you’re looking for the best mobile app development company to build your app, there are many factors to consider and a Mobile App Request for Proposal (RFP) will help you find the right partner for your project.
-A well written RFP will not only help mobile app development companies know exactly what you need, but will also help you to filter through companies that don’t align with your vision, goals, and budget.
+When you’re trying to choose the best mobile app development company to build your app, there are many things to consider and a Mobile App Request for Proposal (RFP) will help you find the right partner for your project.
+A well written RFP will not only help vendors understand exactly what you need, but will also help you filter through companies that don’t align with your vision, goals, and budget.

-It’s in your best interest to create a comprehensive RFP because you’ll receive more accurate information regarding your specific mobile app project.
-Writing a mobile app RFP, however, can be a daunting task and if not done correctly, it may lead to problems once development has started, or it can lead you to choose the wrong development partner altogether.
-Here are 4 common mistakes to avoid when writing your mobile app RFP so you can put together an accurate, detailed document, saving you both time and money in the long-run.
+It’s in your best interest to include as much detail as possible about your project in your RFP because you’ll receive more accurate information from vendors.
+Writing a mobile app RFP, however, can be a daunting task and if it’s not completed properly, it can lead to problems once development has started, or it can lead you to choose the wrong development partner altogether.
+This article covers four common mistakes to avoid when writing your mobile app RFP so you can put together an accurate and detailed document, which will save you both time and money in the long run.

 Including an estimated budget will help qualify responses.
 If you’re hesitant about including a budget range in your mobile app RFP, keep in mind that it can help you qualify responses that are a poor fit very early in the process.